MarcinOrlowski/laravel-api-response-builder/README.md

 ## Benefits ##

- `ResponseBuilder` is written for REST API developers by REST API developer and is based on my long lasting experience on both
+ `ResponseBuilder` is written for REST API developers by REST API developer and is based on my long-lasting experience on both
- "sides" (API dev and API consumer) of variety of REST APIs.
-Lightweight, with simple to use public methods, covering multiple potential use-cases, on-the-fly data conversion, localization support, automatic error message building, support for chained APIs and (hopefully) exhaustive documentation.
+ "sides" as API dev and API consumer, of variety of REST APIs.
+It's lightweight, extensively tested, simple to use yet flexible and powerful, withon-the-fly data conversion, localization support, automatic error message building, support for chained APIs and (hopefully) exhaustive documentation.
 But that's not all!
-The JSON structure produced by `ResponseBuilder` is designed with **users of your API** in mind, which helps them easily deal with your API with ease.
-They get simple, well defined and predictable JSON structure responses with all the fields needed to consume it without any unnecessary a hassle nor other trickery.
+The JSON structure produced by `ResponseBuilder` is designed with **users of your API** in mind, to make dealing with your API a breeze.
+Simple JSON response, with well-defined and predictable structure, easy to consume without a hassle nor trickery.

- Android developers can use [ApiResponse](https://github.com/MarcinOrlowski/ApiResponse) library to handle `ResponseBuilder` responses produced in their mobile applications.
+ As a bonus, Android developers can use [ApiResponse](https://github.com/MarcinOrlowski/ApiResponse) library in their apps to handle `ResponseBuilder` responses.

- You are even covered in a case of emergency as provided Exception Handler ensures your API keeps talking JSON (and not HTML) to its clients if case of any unexpected and unhandled exception.
+ You are even covered in a case of emergency, as provided Exception Handler helper, ensures your API keeps talking JSON (and not HTML) to its clients even in case of unexpected and unhandled exception.

- Did I mention, you also get testing traits that would automatically cover your whole `ResponseBuilder` related code with unit tests with just a few lines of code?
+ Did I mention, you would also get free testing traits that automatically unit test your whole `ResponseBuilder` related code and configuration with just a few lines of code?

 ## Usage examples ##